Table of Contents

 - Smith-Lemli-Opitz syndrome

-- Destruction of adrenal gland (common)
+- Destruction of the adrenal gland (common)

 Primary adrenal insufficiency is mostly the culmination of autoimmune processes, wherein the immune system attacks the adrenal glands.
 About 80 % of Addison’s disease patients are potentially the victims of such autoimmune destructive forces.
 Autoimmune primary adrenal insufficiency often occurs as a subset of a diverse congregation of autoimmune illnesses.
 The presence of one of these illnesses should prompt a meticulous search for the other.